COPPER ELIMINATION, AND HOW TO HANDLE IT

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Many people who undertake nutritional balancing programs based on hair mineral analysis eliminate some excess copper from their bodies at some point in their healing program.
+Many people who undertake development programs based on hair mineral analysis eliminate some excess copper from their bodies at some point in their healing program.
 This occurs because most people have a copper imbalance.
 It usually includes having excess biounavailable and unusable copper in the body.
-This must be removed as soon as possible.
+This must be removed as soon as possible to restore health.

 This removal process usually causes some symptoms that can be annoying and even scary in some cases.
 This article discusses copper elimination symptoms, and what can be done to minimize them.

-THE GOAL OF NUTRITIONAL BALANCING IS NEVER JUST COPPER ELIMINATION
+THE GOAL OF A DEVELOPMENT PROGRAM IS NEVER JUST COPPER ELIMINATION

 SYMPTOMS OF COPPER ELIMINATION